inspirehep/magpie/README.md

 ```
 If you encounter any problems with the installation, make sure to install the correct versions of dependencies listed in `setup.py` file.

+## Magpie v1.0 vs v2.0
+Magpie v1.0 depends on Keras v1.X, while Magpie v2.0 on Keras v2.X.
+You can install and use either of those, but bear in mind that only v2.0 will be developed in the future.
+If you have troubles with installation, make sure that both Magpie and Keras have the same major version.

 ## Contact
 If you have any problems, feel free to open an issue.
 We'll do our best to help :+1: